Solar inverter: Three-phase-inverter

-A three-phase-inverter is a type of solar microinverter specifically design to supply three-phase electric power.
+A three-phase inverter is a type of solar microinverter specifically designed to supply three-phase electric power.
 In conventional microinverter designs that work with one-phase power, the energy from the panel must be stored during the period where the voltage is passing through zero, which it does twice per cycle (at 50 or 60 Hz).
-In a three phase system, throughout the cycle, one of the three wires has a positive (or negative) voltage, so the need for storage can be greatly reduced by transferring the output of the panel to different wires during each cycle.
+In a three-phase system, throughout the cycle, one of the three wires has a positive (or negative) voltage, so the need for storage can be greatly reduced by transferring the output of the panel to different wires during each cycle.
 The reduction in energy storage significantly lowers the price and complexity of the converter hardware, as well as potentially increasing its expected lifetime.

 Concept

 Background

 Conventional alternating current power is a sinusoidal voltage pattern that repeats over a defined period.
 That means that during a single cycle, the voltage passes through zero two times.
-In European systems the voltage at the plug has a maximum of 230 V and cycles 50 times a second, meaning that there are 100 times a second where the voltage is zero, while North American derived systems are 120 V 60 Hz, or 120 zero voltages a second.
+In European systems, the voltage at the plug has a maximum of 230 V and cycles 50 times a second, meaning that there are 100 times a second where the voltage is zero, while North American-derived systems are 120 V 60 Hz, or 120 zero voltages a second.

 Inexpensive inverters can convert DC power to AC by simply turning the DC side of the power on and off 120 times a second, inverting the voltage every other cycle.
 The result is a square-wave that is close enough to AC power for many devices.
 However, this sort of solution is not useful in the solar power case, where the goal is to convert as much of the power from the solar power into AC as possible.
 If one uses these inexpensive types of inverters, all of the power generated during the time that the DC side is turned off is simply lost, and this represents a significant amount of each cycle.

 To address this, solar inverters use some form of energy storage to buffer the panel's power during those zero-crossing periods.
 When the voltage of the AC goes above the voltage in the storage, it is dumped into the output along with any energy being developed by the panel at that instant.
 In this way, the energy produced by the panel through the entire cycle is eventually sent into the output.

 The problem with this approach is that the amount of energy storage needed when connected to a typical modern solar panel can only economically be provided through the use of electrolytic capacitors.
-These are relatively inexpensive but have well-known degradation modes that mean they have lifetime expectancy on the order of a decade.
+These are relatively inexpensive but have well-known degradation modes that mean they have a life expectancy on the order of a decade.
 This has led to a great debate in the industry over whether or not microinverters are a good idea, because when these capacitors start to fail at the end of their expected life, replacing them will require the panels to be removed, often on the roof.